Manchester United are leading the £25 million race to sign Southampton star Luke Shaw, Goal understands.

-The Red Devils have edged ahead of Chelsea in the battle to capture one of the highest-rated youngsters in English football.
+The Premier League champions have edged ahead of Chelsea in the battle to capture one of the highest-rated youngsters in English football.

 Liverpool, Manchester City and Tottenham are also monitoring the youngster's situation but they are not currently as advanced in the race for Shaw's signature as United and Chelsea.

-There is growing confidence at United that they can capture the teenager, who is expected to be named in England's World Cup squad next Monday.
-United would like a deal in place before the World Cup, as they are aware that his value could rise if Leighton Baines' expected deputy shines in Brazil.
+There is growing confidence at United that they can capture the teenager, who is expected to be named in England's preliminary World Cup squad on Monday.
+United would like a deal in place before the World Cup as they are aware that his value could rise if Leighton Baines's anticipated deputy shines in Brazil.

 Old Trafford officials want to keep Evra for at least two more seasons and allow him to mentor Shaw while he gradually establishes himself in the season.
-The Frenchman, who is being coveted by Monaco and Inter Milan, has said he will make a decision on his future after this weekend's Premier League finale.
+The Frenchman, who is being coveted by Monaco and Inter, has said that he will make a decision on his future after Sunday's Premier League finale.

-Shaw has had an outstanding 2013-14 campaign for Southampton and was recently named in the PFA Premier League team of the season.
+Shaw has had an outstanding season for Southampton and was recently named in the PFA Premier League Team of the Year.